Zuzka123/deliciouscoffee/README.md

 # deliciouscoffee

-This project presents my skills in graphics design using pure HTML, CSS and some basics of JavaScript
+This project presents my skills in graphics design using pure HTML, CSS, Bootstrap 4 and some basics of JavaScript.